Crested geckos make great pets. Native to New Caledonia, these reptiles were thought to be extinct but were rediscovered in the 1990s.

+How many eggs does a crested gecko lay, take care of them.
 When you have eggs to incubate, you’ll need to make an incubation box.
 This can be a plastic shoebox that is two-thirds full of an incubation medium.

 This needs to be moist but not too wet that it drips if you lift some out.
 Popular incubation materials include vermiculite and perlite.

 There are also specific materials made for breeding.
 The lid of the box will need to have between five and eight ventilation holes.

 When you transfer your eggs into the incubation box, be sure to not rotate them from their original positions.
 They should be put down into the incubation material about a quarter of an inch.

 Replace the lid and put the box somewhere cool and dark.
 A closet shelf is ideal.

 To hatch crested geckos you don’t need a special temperature-regulating incubator; room temperature between 22 and 25°C is fine.
 If you incubate them at a cooler temperature, it will take longer for them to hatch – perhaps up to 120 days.